The habit of reading – How to read more books

 Most of us had to read a lot while growing up.
 Often, these books were forced on us and were rarely something that we enjoyed.
 Slowly, we began to see reading as something boring, something we were forced to do in our English classes.
 But reading doesn’t have to be boring.
 If you read the right things, it can be a fun way to learn and maybe, change your life.

-Reading books has many benefits that can improve your life.
-Some of the benefits include.
+Reading is one of the best habits you can develop.
+It has numerous benefits that can improve your life significantly.
+Some of those benefits include:

-When you read, you learn new things, no matter what you’re reading.
-You get ideas and thoughts from the author.
-If you can find non-fiction books that you enjoy, the amount of knowledge you can collect is almost endless.
+You learn new things from reading, no matter what you’re reading about.
+But the most knowledge can be found in non-fiction.
+If you can find non-fiction books you enjoy, the amount of knowledge you can collect is almost endless.

 Through books, you can learn about psychology, philosophy, business, economics, health, and many other subjects that can help you improve yourself and live a better life.